-ВМР Section 9.3 BCS recommends that the BMP explicitly detail the project staff which are being proposed to undertake on-ground vegetation monitoring within the subject area e.g. appropriately skilled and experienced botanists Yes Table 9.1 has been added which details the experience level of staff who will undertake relevant monitoring.
-No further action necessary. ВМР Section 9.3 .
+ВМР Section 9.3 BCS recommends that the BMP explicitly detail the project staff which are being proposed to undertake on-ground vegetation monitoring within the subject area e.g. appropriately skilled and experienced botanists Table 9.1 has been added which details the experience level of staff who will undertake relevant monitoring.
+No further action necessary.
+BMP Section 9.3 .
 It is recommended that the proposed data collection method is refined into more appropriate incremental metrics or full BAM plot data is collected.
 As all the variables within a standard BAM plot are being proposed to be collected to generate a vegetation integrity score BCS do not believe that this would significantly increase the amount of time taken per plot.
-Yes A method for undertaking full BAM plots and a process to compare and evaluate the efficiency of both full BAM plots and rapid BAM plots has been provided in Section 9.3.
+A method for undertaking full BAM plots and a process to compare and evaluate the efficiency of both full BAM plots and rapid BAM plots has been provided in Section 9.3.
 No further action required. ВМР Table 11.1 BCS are supportive of trialling novel techniques in monitoring however this should not preclude the use of more traditional techniques, i.e. diurnal bird and nocturnal bat survey via acoustic recordings.
-It is recommended that after initial monitoring has been undertaken adequate justification on the comparative efficacy of soundscapes monitoring should be provided to BCS for consultation prior to the reduction or removal of any traditional monitoring techniques from the projects plan Yes Reference to consulting BCS regarding the comparative efficacy of monitoring methods has been added to Section 9.3.
-No further action necessary. ВМР Table 9.2 BCS notes that the Critically Endangered Myriophyllum implicatum has been recorded within wetland habitat in the project area.
+It is recommended that after initial monitoring has Reference to consulting BCS regarding the comparative efficacy of monitoring methods has been added to Section 9.3.
+No further action necessary.
+BMP Table 9.2 BCS notes that the Critically Endangered Myriophyllum implicatum has been recorded within wetland habitat in the project area.
 As Myriophyllum implicatum is only known to occur within the project area and its surroundings it is recommended that more stringent and specific mitigation measures are investigated for this species and its habitat.
 Yes Further clarification regarding the location of this species in relation to the works proposed for Phase 1 has been provided.
 Further targeted survey has been proposed.
-No further action necessary. ВМР Table 10.2 Table 9.2 describes mitigation measures for the risk of accidental fauna death through falling in trenches.
+No further action necessary.
+BMP Table 10.2 Table 9.2 describes mitigation measures for the risk of accidental fauna death through falling in trenches.
 This could be improved by including the mitigation measure of placing sticks and logs into trenches whenever possible to assist trapped fauna in escaping Yes Reference to piling sticks and logs into open trenches to allow for trapped animals to relocate has been added to Table 10.2.
-No further action necessary. ВМР Table 11.1 Further justification should be provided on why a 95% confidence interval is the most appropriate trigger for adaptive management for each specific biodiversity variable listed in Table 10.1.
+No further action necessary.
+BMP Table 11.1 Further justification should be provided on why a 95% confidence interval is the most appropriate trigger for adaptive management for each specific biodiversity variable listed in Table 10.1.
 Yes Further clarification and justification on the use of confidence intervals have been provided in the RTS document.
 No further action necessary. ВМР Section 6.2 BCS recommend that where time permits based on field development a more precautionary approach be considered for non-relocatable fauna i.e. fledgling birds in stick nests and Koalas, to delay clearing the occupied tree and any other tree within the vicinity until the species of fauna has safely moved from the area Yes Reference to rescheduling works to account for non-relocatable fauna (where time permits) has been added to Section 6.2.
 No further action necessary.